 Tromsø Aurora: Watch the Northern lights

-Since Norway is located in Northern Europe and Tromsø is located at the very north of the country, there’ a huge chance for you to see the Northern Lights also known as the Aurora Borealis.
+Since Norway is located in Northern Europe and Tromsø is located in the very north of the country, there’ a huge chance for you to see the Northern Lights also known as the Aurora Borealis.
 The best time to see this natural phenomenon is between September and January.

-The best Northern Lights tour in Tromsø –Northern Lights 7-Hour Tour from Tromsø
+The best Northern Lights tour in Tromsø – Northern Lights 7-Hour Tour from Tromsø

 Tromsø excursions: Go dog sledding